JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/Ultraseedbox Control Panel.md

 ***

-## Managing your Ultraseedbox Apps
+## Managing your Ultra.cc Apps

-In this guide, we'll be showing you ways on managing your Ultraseedbox installable apps.
+In this guide, we'll be showing you ways on managing your Ultra.cc installable apps.
 This includes installing, uninstalling, upgrading and cleanup of the apps.

 ### Installing Apps